Taekwondo

 A developing technology

 Electronic systems have allowed Taekwondo to develop into a sport with exciting matches.
-The scoring methods are clear to the athletes, and it treats all participants equally.
+The scoring methods are clear to the athletes, and they treat all participants equally.
 Some critics, however, note that this scoring method influences the sport and transforms the traditional techniques of Taekwondo.
 Athletes adapt their techniques to be as efficient as possible with the technology, and the one who knows how the technology works has an advantage over the competition.
-The technology's research and development continues so that the scoring system remains as close as possible to the original sport of Taekwondo.
+The technology's research and development continue so that the scoring system remains as close as possible to the original sport of Taekwondo.